canonical/lxd/doc/rest-api.md

         "command": ["/bin/bash"],       # Command and arguments
-        "environment": {},              # Optional extra environment variables to set "wait-for-websocket": false,    # Whether to wait for a connection before starting the process "interactive": true,            # Whether to allocate a pts device instead of PIPEs "width": 80,                    # Initial width of the terminal (optional) "height": 25,                   # Initial height of the terminal (optional)
+        "environment": {},              # Optional extra environment variables to set "wait-for-websocket": false,    # Whether to wait for a connection before starting the process "record-output": false,         # Whether to store stdout and stderr (only valid with wait-for-websocket set to false)
+        "interactive": true,            # Whether to allocate a pts device instead of PIPEs "width": 80,                    # Initial width of the terminal (optional) "height": 25,                   # Initial height of the terminal (optional)